 R2-Learn automatically provides default fixes.
 To override the default fixes, you can select one of the following:

-Click Load a New Dataset to go back to the Data Connection tab and select a fresh dataset to work with.
+Click Load a New Dataset mentioned in Target Variable Quality to go back to the Data Connect tab and select a fresh dataset to work with.
 (To cancel loading a new dataset, click on the Data Quality tab.)